"This Post contains affiliate links; we earn commissions if you shop through the links on this page."

-As two of the best WordPress drag-and-drop form builder plugins, WPForms vs Gravity Forms is a frequent debate among website owners.
+As two of the best WordPress drag-and-drop form builder plugins, WPForms vs Gravity Forms is frequently debated among website owners.

 However, if you’re on the fence waiting to decide which WordPress contact form plugin is right for you, this article provides the answers to your questions.

-In this best form builder comparison post, I’ll help you break down the core differences between the two WordPress form builders.
+In this best form builder comparison post, I’ll help you break down the core differences between the two WordPress form plugins.
 What makes one better than the other for your WordPress site?

 Pricing is another thing to consider since both plugins are priced differently and have unique features.